flybywiresim/docs/docs/aircraft/common/flypados3/settings.md

     - The timeout feature will automatically deactivate the focus of the MCDU screen after the given amount of seconds.
     - Valid range is 5 - 120 seconds.
     - Setting is only available if MCDU Keyboard Input is enabled.
-- Sync EFIS controls between Captain and FO (unrealistic)
+- Sync EFIS and Audio Controls between Captain and FO (unrealistic)
     - When enabled, the EFIS controls will be synchronized between the Captain and FO.
     - This includes the Flight Director (FD), Landing System (LS) and Baro (STD, QNH and inHg/hPa) controls.
-    - Note: Baro is currently not separated between the Captain and FO and is always synchronized independent of this setting.
 - Show Pilot Avatar
     - When enabled, the pilot avatar will be visible in the cockpit.
     - The avatar style can be chosen in the MSFS settings `General Options -> Misc`.